 Consensus (aka Distributed consensus) involves multiple servers agreeing on values.
 It is a fundamental problem in fault-tolerant distributed systems.
 Once the servers agree on a value, that agreement is final.
 Typical consensus algorithms accept write requests when any majority (aka quorum) of their servers is available; for example, a cluster of 5 servers can continue to accept writes even if 2 servers fail.
 If more servers fail, they stop accepting any new write requests.
 This also means that the values in the remaining available servers do not change and read requests continue to be served with correct values.
 The end result is a strongly consistent system.
 Examples of applications of consensus include whether to commit a transaction to a database, agreeing on the identity of a leader, state machine replication, and atomic broadcasts.

 Consensus protocols can be broadly classified into two categories: leader-based and leaderless.
 Paxos and Raft are the two most commonly used leader-based consensus protocols where the task of data updates and replication is handled by a “leader”.
 Strongly consistent distributed databases over the years have standardized onto one of these protocols.
-Leaderless protocols are harder to implement but have higher availability than leader-based protocols.
+Leaderless consensus protocols are harder to implement but have higher availability than leader-based protocols.
 Application of leaderless protocols can be found in blockchain distributed ledgers.
 Given the focus of this article on consistent distributed databases which commonly rely on leader-based protocols, we will review Paxos and Raft in depth here on.

 The Paxos algorithm was first described by Turing Award winner Leslie Lamport in 1990 using the example of a parliament in the ancient Greek island of Paxos.
 Given the Greek mythology context and a Indiana-Jones-style protagonist, it was not taken seriously at the beginning.
 However, it was finally published in 1998.
 People continued to find it hard to understand, prompting Lamport to publish Paxos Made Simple in 2001.
 Since then it has been recognized as one of the seminal papers in distributed systems.